openwrt/openwrt/package/network/config/rtl931x-stack/README.md

 stack transport, peer-port representors and a private CPU Ethernet endpoint.

 This is proof-of-concept code.
-It currently assumes two RTL931x members, one physical fabric link and fixed leader/follower roles.
+It currently assumes two RTL931x members, one to four matching physical fabric links and fixed leader/follower roles.
 Do not treat it as a general high-availability stacking implementation.

 ## Boot sequence